-4.1 The Equality Act 2010 outlines the general duties for the public sector with respect to employment matters and the services they provide to their community.
+- 4.1 The Equality Act 2010 outlines the general duties for the public sector (those who receive public money) with respect to employment matters and the services they provide to their community.
 The Act 2010 also outlines specific duties for the providers of further and higher education.
 This Policy outlines the following aims which are derived from the general and specific duties outlined in the Equality Act 2010.

-The College will:

-- 4.2 Work towards the elimination of unlawful discrimination, harassment and victimisation in connection with the nine protected characteristics named in [1.2]. - 4.3 Promote equality of opportunity, positive attitudes and good relations between all members of the College community. - 4.4 Publish 'Equality Objectives' with an action plan outlining the arrangements for implementing the Policy and publicising its contents to the College community and making the document accessible publicly. - 4.5 Objectively assess the impact of College Policies on all members of the College community and stakeholders.
+The College will: - 4.2 Work to eliminate unlawful discrimination, harassment and victimisation in connection with the nine protected characteristics named in [1.2]. - 4.3 Promote equality of opportunity, positive attitudes and good relations between all members of the College community. and Advance equality of opportunity between people who share a protected characteristic and those who do not. - 4.4 Publish 'Equality Objectives' with an action plan outlining the arrangements for implementing the Policy and publicising its contents to the College community and making the document publicly accessible. - 4.5 Objectively assess the impact of College Policies on all members of the College community and stakeholders.
 This will be carried out for the purposes of identifying any differential impact the Policy may have on different equality groups.
-In doing this the College will undertake consultation with Trade Unions, the Staff Forum, learners and other stakeholders.
-Under-represented and minority groups will also be consulted. - 4.6 Provide relevant equality, inclusion and human rights training to all staff to help them carry out their role with respect to the promotion of equality of opportunity in the College community.

-- 4.7 Monitor complaints received from, and the disciplinary sanctions taken against any member of the College community. - 4.8 Will identify and take positive steps where possible, in a non-discriminatory manner to address any under-representation of minority groups in the provision of employment and training or widening participation to include socially or economically disadvantaged learners in the provision of education. - 4.9 Take steps to balance the rights of individuals where the rights of individuals may appear to conflict.
+In doing this the College will undertake consultation with Trade Unions, the Staff Forum, students and other stakeholders.
+Under-represented and minority groups (relating to the protected characteristics groups [Equality Act 2010] which includes staff or students) will also be invited to share their views and experiences in terms of equality and diversity in the College.
+This could be carried out by; face-to-face interviews or group meetings, student or staff surveys or walkthroughs conducted as part of the College's Observation of Teaching, Learning and Assessment. - 4.6 Provide relevant equality, inclusion and human rights training to all staff to help them carry out their role with respect to the active promotion of equality of opportunity in the College community. - 4.7 Monitor complaints received from, and the disciplinary sanctions taken against, any member of the College community. - 4.8 Identify and take positive steps to address any under-representation of minority groups in the provision of employment and training or widening participation to include socially or economically disadvantaged students in the provision of education. - 4.9 Take steps to balance the rights of individuals where the rights of individuals to enjoy their entitlements under the Equality Act [2010] may appear to conflict (see footer note 4.9).
 This will be done in a sensitive, fair and where possible in a non-discriminatory manner.
 The College recognises that rights must be exercised in a way which is compatible with the rights and interests of others.
-In these circumstances the College may take steps to discriminate against a particular group and objectively justify its position that the action is a proportionate means of achieving a legitimate aim or a necessary means for the efficient and peaceful running of the College. - 4.10 Carry out a self-assessment exercise to evaluate the implementation of the Policy and produce a report which will summarise any action that needs to be taken to address any identified areas of weakness. - 4.11 The College will carry out an annual review of the procedures for supporting learners who have disabilities and or learning difficulties.
+In these circumstances the College may take steps to discriminate against a particular group and objectively justify its position that the action is a proportionate means of achieving a legitimate aim under the Equality Act [2010] or a necessary means for the efficient, fair and peaceful running of the College.